RESEARCH STARTER

 Some examples of hostile architecture are more extreme and intentional than others.
 For example, spiked or rocky pavement, particularly under awnings or other shelters, or barred corners are designed specifically to prevent sleeping, while street dividers such as obstructive planters are meant to push people experiencing homelessness away from the sheltered side of a street.
 Raised grate covers or fenced grates are intended to prevent sleeping on heat-emitting grates to stay warm in winter.
 Retractable spikes, which can be pushed up at night to prevent people from sleeping outside store premises without making shoppers uncomfortable with defensive design during the day, are another example of the extremes of hostile architecture.

-Hostile bench designs throughout the world have run the gamut from tubular structures that get very hot in summer and icy cold in winter to benches that are far too short for anyone with average height to lie across.
-These designers have also experimented with pay-to-sit benches that release a small spike once allotted time is up and benches that get folded up and locked at night.
+Hostile bench designs throughout the world have run the gamut from tubular structures that get very hot in summer and icy cold in winter to benches that are far too short for anyone of average height to lie across.
+These designers have also experimented with pay-to-sit benches that release a small spike once the allotted time is up and benches that get folded up and locked at night.

 Critics note that a key problem is that some hostile design choices are not obvious but exist as an absence, such as a failure to provide benches, bathrooms, or shady places.
 “Ghost amenities” are the water fountains and picnic tables that a space lacks because designers have decided that any place fit for human beings will be fit for people experiencing homelessness.
 It is not enough to simply remove the spikes when designers create desolate public spaces where nobody can rest.
 The failure to build public spaces at all is also hostile because it means that only the advantaged will have comfortable places to go.

-Critics lobby for public spaces that welcome people and care for their needs regardless of whether that results in places becoming full of people who do not have a place to sleep.
+Critics lobby for public spaces that welcome people and care for their needs, regardless of whether that results in places becoming full of people who do not have a place to sleep.
 If that happens, society must choose between ruining public spaces with hostile design or caring for everyone compassionately and making universal design—places that meet everyone’s needs—a priority.

-However, hostile architecture is not exclusively designed to deter people experiencing homelessness and is not necessarily a physical impediment.
+However, hostile architecture is not exclusively designed to deter unhoused populations and is not necessarily a physical impediment.
 To deter intravenous drug use, public restrooms in Victoria, British Columbia, installed blue lights, which obscure superficial veins.
 Studies have shown, however, that drug users will still try to inject themselves in blue-lit bathrooms and incur increased risk of infection and soft tissue damage.
 Critics also point out that blue light hinders safety for all bathroom users by reducing visibility and making it harder to clean up bodily fluids.
 Even birds have been targeted.
 Metal spikes placed in tree branches have cut down on droppings in public spaces while rendering trees uninhabitable for winged creatures.

-On the other side of the debate, those who eschew the term hostile architecture in favor of defensive design claim that it serves the dual purpose of protecting local economies and increasing safety in public spaces, or, at minimum, perceptions of safety.
+On the other side of the debate, those who eschew the term "hostile architecture" in favor of "defensive design" claim that it serves the dual purpose of protecting local economies and increasing safety in public spaces, or, at minimum, perceptions of safety.
 The pressure for city officials to maintain and protect the appearance and safety of infrastructure is real, they note, especially for cities that heavily rely on tourism.
 By manipulating the built environment, planners encourage consumers to spend money while discouraging people they do not want to cohabit the space.

-However, as the aesthetics of city streets evolve, planners and designers have begun to implement newer, more discreet forms of hostile architecture that also are less exclusionary.
+However, as the aesthetics of city streets evolve, planners and designers have begun to implement newer, more discreet forms of hostile architecture that are also less exclusionary.
 Most notably, cities have begun integrating new technology into defensive design.
 Blue light bathrooms would fall into this category, though they also present their own moral challenges, as previously noted.

 Sound-based defensive design, such as the “Mosquito,” which emits a high-frequency sound most audible to teens and young adults, has also been employed.
 While not bothersome at first, after a few minutes, this sound becomes intolerable.
 Critics believe this sound-emitting technology is unnecessarily aggressive and endangers community relationships.